Using a nested anomaly detection machine learning algorithm to study the neutral triple gauge couplings at an \texorpdfstring{$e^+e^-$}{e+e-} collider: Summary

 \section{Summary}

 Although ML algorithms for AD have been widely used in the study of NP, there are cases that the search for NP signals is no longer AD.
 This happens when the NP signals are no longer very different, for example when the energy scale is not very large, or when the interference term is important.
-In this letter, an MIF algorithm is proposed for such cases.
+In this paper, a nested AD algorithm is proposed for such cases.